edwardgerhold/syntaxjs/README.md

 I´m working on it.

 (*) still doesn´t run arbitrary JavaScript code, but all lockups are removed.
+I rewrote the Expression, for those who noticed but don´t like to look again, wether i have changed it, or not.
+The bugs are no longer in the parser, but in the runtime itself.
+It is able to parse itself with over 200,000 nodes.
+But sucks within define.

 (**) contains at last one implemented ES7 proposal and stubs for the other